Road Biking Near Bishop

 Whether you are passing through with your bike, or have come to the area to enjoy awe-inspiring views, Bishop offers amazing cycling for the casual rider, the serious athlete, and everyone in between.
 We promise you will not be disappointed.

 As you ride through one of the world’s deepest valleys, you will be treated to stunning mountain scenery in just about every direction.
 Enjoy views of the Sierra Nevada to the West, the White Mountains to the East, and you may even catch glimpses of the Glass Mountains to the North.
 And with nearly 10,000 feet of elevation gain on either side of the Owens Valley, you can seek out “hills” of any size!
 Bishop Creek trailheads, Pine Creek trailhead and Westguard Pass are popular climbs that will challenge even the fittest cyclist.
+For another big hill climb read this blog post about riding Bishop to Rock Creek.

 Moreover, Bishop is still a small town with little to moderate traffic off the main highways, making any ride more relaxing and enjoyable.
 Below are some well-known and much-loved local routes.
 To head out on any of these routes, park at Bishop City Park or in the lot behind City Hall, off of Church Street.
 The maps start at the intersection of Main Street (Hwy 395) and Line Street (Hwy 162).